 3. Understand the existing process

 This is something for any business analyst must do.
-Primary objective of business analysis is to improve or automate an existing process.
-Understanding existing process can be very helpful in terms of designing the solution.
+The primary objective of the business analysis is to improve or automate an existing process.
+Understanding the existing process can be very helpful in terms of designing the solution.
 I would strongly recommend using flowcharting on a whiteboard which is very helpful in providing a glimpse of how tasks are carried out in the process.